TechImage-Bench: Rubric-Based Evaluation for Technical Image Generation

 \paragraph{Rubrics Generation}

 Another major challenge is how to construct evaluation rubrics.
 To address this, we divide the rubrics into two categories: task-specific and domain-specific.
-Domain-specific rubrics mainly consist of manually designed general scoring prompts that assess the overall quality of diagrams, such as arrows, labels, etc. Task-specific rubrics focus on evaluating the consistency between the image content and the contextual textual description.
-To achieve this, (4) we use the multimodal information generated during the description process to generate explicit or implicit constraints, \ie criteria, on the image, and then (5) refine these extracted constraints into a set of binary scoring point questions that can be clearly answered with yes or no. Through this series of steps, we can construct a set of concrete evaluation criteria for each professional diagram.
+Domain-specific rubrics mainly consist of manually designed general scoring prompts that assess the overall quality of images, such as arrows, labels, etc. Task-specific rubrics focus on evaluating the consistency between the image content and the textual context.
+To achieve this, (4) we utilize the multimodal context collected in the previous stages to generate explicit or implicit constraints, \ie, criteria, on the image, and then (5) refine these extracted constraints into a set of binary scoring questions that can be clearly answered with yes or no. Through this series of steps, we can construct a set of concrete evaluation criteria for each technical image.
 However, the initially generated criteria may still vary in quality and contain redundant prompts.
-Therefore, these preliminary criteria are cross-validated with the detailed description to ensure consistency, and then deduplicated, filtered, and text-refined by LMM and human experts to produce the final dataset.
+Therefore, these preliminary criteria are cross-validated with the detailed description to ensure consistency, and then deduplicated, filtered, and text-refined by an LMM and human experts to produce the final dataset.